Paradigm4/dev_tools/README.md

 ssh 10.0.0.2 "chown -R scidb:scidb /opt/scidb/14.8/lib/scidb/plugins
 ssh 10.0.0.3 "chown -R scidb:scidb /opt/scidb/14.8/lib/scidb/plugins
 ```

+### Notes and limitations

-* The wget and tar programs must be installed on the coordinator node, and
+* The wget and tar programs must be installed on the SciDB node on whic
-the tar program must be installed on all SciDB nodes.
+SciDB instance ID 0 is running, and the tar program must be installed on all SciDB nodes.
 * Installation must be initiated from instance ID 0.
 * The plugin repository must build with the simple command `make` and the
 optional environment variable definitions passed through the options argument.